scottonanski/Ai-Collaboration-Platform/README.md

 - Multi-modal content processing
 - Complex visualization features

-This project has significant potential as an AI collaboration platform but needs focused development on its core strengths rather than trying to be a comprehensive IDE.
+This project has significant potential as an AI collaboration platform.